kitinfo/network-gamepads/README.md

 the project has developed to be generic enough to support just about any type of input device.

+**IMPORTANT NOTE**: Do not type passwords or other credentials over this tool.
+While the connection establishment is secured by a password (to limit the pool of people able to connect), the password itself as well as all input is transmitted in plain text over the network.

 # Project components

 ## The server